clearfeed.fyi

 Free plan: one custom feed, up to 10 people

-It also includes LinkedIn's feed blocking focus mode and basic post analytics.
-Want to engage on purpose instead of reactively?
-It's the most important free tool on this list.
+You also get LinkedIn feed blocking focus mode and basic post analytics.
+If you want to engage on purpose instead of reactively, start here.

-Best for: Anyone who loses time to LinkedIn's main feed and wants to replace it with a curated list of specific people.
+Best for: Anyone who loses time to the main feed and wants a roster they actually picked.

 Get it: myfeedin.co.
-Free, Chrome only, no credit card required.
+Free, Chrome only, no card.

 Content inspiration and research